-A pace-tuned running shoe is a shoe in which the density of the midsole foam has been adjusted to react most efficiently to the forces you create while running within a specific pace zone.
-Pace-tuning is a way of personalizing performance and optimizing cushioning for every runner.
+In pace-tuned running shoes the density of the midsole foam has been adjusted to respond most efficiently to the forces created while running within a specific pace zone.
+In addition to being carefully engineered for various pace zones, pace-tuned shoes need to be tuned differently in the heel than the forefoot.
+Pace-tuning is a way of maximizing efficiency and optimizing cushioning for every runner.

 For instance, if your pace on a typical run is between 8:30-10:30 min/mile (5:15-6:30 min/km), the Vimazi Z60 gives you better cushioning and more performance.
 How do we know?